StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/mappings.md

 If you run you StackState Agent in debug mode then you should receive a message about an unknown instrumentation and the name that was passed to it

-## Summary of the span key-value mapping requirements
+## Span mapping requirements - Summary
 Below is a table with a summary of all the span keys that's required

 You need to include **ALL** the keys below when creating a span as they all need to be provided before the component will appear on your StackState instance.